pycom/Jodel-iOS-Challenge/README.md

 Remember, our goal is not to *compare* and *grade* the projects, but to get to know you better.
 We care about the quality, not quantity, we don't want you to waste your precious time.

-### Interface

-We don't *"grade"* projects based on how much time you've spent designing and polishing UI so don't waste time on that.
-All we care about is *tidiness* of the UI: equal margins, logical view hierarchy, logical layout constraints.

-Use Auto Layout when possible.
-Please decide between Xib vs. Storyboards, we would love to know your opinion on that one.

 ### Architecture

 • We would like you to use the MVVM architecture or an iteration of MVVM.
 Try to solve the problem of mixing business and presentation logic in the View Model